mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

-> Programming is just saying “I have a meeting in an hour, so better not start on this yet” to yourself until you die.
+> Programming is just saying "I have a meeting in an hour, so better not start on this yet" to yourself until you die.

 *Alex Engelberg*